gb9k/gb9k.github.io/_posts/2016-09-26-PiBoy-Zero-Design.md

 ![That would be great meme](/images/making-a-handheld/thatdbegreat.jpg "Probably how my co-workers viewed me.
 I'm so sorry, guys.
 I regret everything!"){: .align-center}{: height="320px" width="320px"}

 Then I was let go.
 I decided to use my newfound free time to perform a battery of grueling scientific tests on how long a man can binge the typical gamer's weekend life on a Netflix sized scale.
 How to fund this endeavor?
-Between savings and a fun-sized annuity from an old workplace accident, there was barely just enough to cover the bills and pizza and beer.
+Between savings and a fun-sized annuity from an old workplace accident, there was barely just enough to cover the bills, pizza, and beer.
 Now for the final reveal: **How long can a single man binge pizza, Guinness, Destiny and stay sane?** About two months-*ish*.

 There are some long term effects, sure.
 It's hard to talk to people now without weirding *myself* out, but to get dates I can always fall back on looking pretty.
 What to do, now?